Stochastic Estimation and Autonomous Robotics Lab

 The individual components of the architecture have developed into the research projects described below.

-- Knowledge Representation and Reasoning: The objective is to exploit the complementary strengths of declarative programming and probabilistic reasoning to address the knowledge representation and reasoning challenges in robotics.
-Towards this objective, we integrate the commonsense reasoning capabilities of Answer Set Programming (ASP), a declarative programming paradigm, with the probabilistic uncertainty modeling capabilities of hierarchical partially observable Markov decision processes (POMDPs).
-As a result, robots are able to represent and reason with incomplete domain knowledge, resolving ambiguities and revising existing knowledge using sensor inputs and high-level human feedback.
+- Knowledge Representation and Reasoning: The objective is to exploit the complementary strengths of declarative programming and probabilistic graphical models to address the knowledge representation and reasoning challenges in robotics.
+Towards this objective, we integrate the commonsense reasoning capabilities of Answer Set Programming (ASP), a declarative language, with the probabilistic uncertainty modeling capabilities of hierarchical partially observable Markov decision processes (POMDPs).
+Robots use this architecture to represent and reason with qualitative and quantitative descriptions of knowledge and uncertainty obtained from sensor inputs and high-level human feedback.
 The image below is an overview of the architecture, while the videos illustrate the use of the architecture to localize target objects in indoor domains (learned map).
 All algorithms are implemented in the Robot Operating System (ROS) framework.

 Some recent videos of experimental trials can be found on youtube: video-1, video-2.